OHDSI/Heracles/README.md

 Health Enterprise Resource and Care Learning Exploration System (HERACLES) - descriptive statistics about a cohort in an OMOP CDM v4 or V5 database.

-HERMES is a project as part of the Observational Health Data Sciences and Informatics (OHDSI, http://ohdsi.org) collaboration.
+HERACLES is a project as part of the Observational Health Data Sciences and Informatics (OHDSI, http://ohdsi.org) collaboration.

 ##### Features
 *